Skip to main content

 Why permitting and engineering can't be rushed

 Permitting and engineering can't be rushed and we won't pretend otherwise.
-The city, the county, and your engineer of record are not on your construction calendar — they're on theirs, and they will reject an incomplete submittal every time.
+The city, the county, and your engineer of record are not on your construction calendar — they're on theirs.
 A real package has to be complete before it goes in: site plan, stamped structural drawings, pool shell calcs, electrical bonding, gas line sizing, drainage, soils where required, barrier per ARS 36-1681, HOA-approved elevations, and verified setbacks and easements.
-Miss one and the whole package gets kicked back — that's 2–6 weeks lost to re-review, every time.
-Engineers don't stamp drawings overnight either; a real PE is putting their license on every sheet and that's 1–3 weeks of actual calculation.
-We won't submit a half-finished package to look fast, because rejection always costs more time than slowing down once to do it right.
+If information is missing or has changed, the jurisdiction may respond with correction comments, a revision or deferred-review path, or added review time on its schedule, not yours.
+Engineers don't stamp drawings overnight either; a licensed PE is putting their seal on every sheet, and that calculation time is set by the engineer.
+We won't submit a half-finished package to look fast, because missing or changed information can add review and re-review time.

-• Every detail finalized before submittal — design, materials, equipment, footprint, HOA approval, plat/survey
+• Details settled before submittal — design, materials, equipment, footprint, HOA approval, plat/survey — as required by the jurisdiction's current instructions and your project scope

 • Scaled site plan with setbacks, easements, and utilities marked